anirudhra/ifc6410/kernel/README.md

 # Kernels

-Various kernels for IFC6410, some with all IPs working (4.4.0), others not (5.15 - no GPU/audio).
-Includes corresponding kernel modules to be put in rootfs' /lib/modules directory.
+Includes corresponding kernel modules to be put in rootfs' /lib/modules directory (dont' forget to run "depmod -a" after module/kernel change).
+Audio and GPU does not work for non-4.4.x kernels (all new kernels).

 ## Device naming